Marita Payne: Post career

 Payne was inducted into the FSU Hall of Fame in 1991.
 Ten years later, she was inducted into the Canadian Olympic Hall of Fame.

 The City of Vaughan, Ontario named a park in her honour.
 Marita Payne Park, located in Concord, where she was raised, is also within walking distance of her family's current residence in Vaughan.

 Personal life

-Payne is the wife of former NBA player Mitchell Wiggins.
+Payne is married to former NBA player Mitchell Wiggins.
 Their son Andrew was selected first overall in the 2014 NBA draft by the Cleveland Cavaliers.
 He was then traded to the Minnesota Timberwolves.
-He currently plays for the Golden State Warriors.
+He currently plays for the Miami Heat.
 They have two other sons, Nick, who played basketball for the Wichita State Shockers and Mitchell II, and three daughters: Stephanie, Angelica, and Taya.
 Since 2002, the family has resided in Vaughan.